subverb/subverb/doc/SubverbLocation.md

 instead of executed directly, which gives an performance improvement and allows an easier handling of (shell-)library functions.

+## shebang evaluation ##

+When the subverb implementing file provides a shebang, which references the main command, this will be interpreted, as if the subverb was called from the main-command.
+So if the file `/usr/lib/foo/subverb/bar.sh` starts with the line

+	#!/usr/bin/foo

+The following invocations will have the same result

+	$ foo bar
+	$ /usr/lib/foo/subverb/bar.sh

+As a loop-hole would be the result otherwise, this only works for sourced subverbs (where the file has the `.sh`-extension).

 ## common library handling ##

 Before the subverb is executed, a common library file (`-pre`) is sourced